GeertRoks/geertroksdotcom-Portfoliosite/nuxt-app/content/blog/post/docker-tailscale-sidecar.md

 ---
 title: Tailscale sidecar for Uptime Kuma
 description: "This tutorial shows how to setup an Uptime Kuma container with access to both the public internet as your private Tailnet using a Tailscale sidecar"
-image: ssh-config-blog-thumbnail.webp
+image: tailscale-sidecar-thumbnail.webp
 date: 2025-01
-status: draft
+status: publish
 featured: false
 tags:
   - Tailscale
-  - docker
+  - Docker
   - IT
   - Homelab
 ---